Why do some people work hard while others falter?

-To understand why Silicon Valley keeps pumping out new companies and technologies, we suggest starting with a number of experiments run by Stanford psychologists in the sixties and seventies involving children and promises of marshmallows.
-Because the way that toddlers struggle to resist the temptation of a tasty treat, and the conclusions researchers drew from it, provides insight into what motivates individuals to work hard, the roots of global poverty, and Silicon Valley's secret sauce.
+But we suggest starting with a number of experiments run by Stanford psychologists in the sixties and seventies involving children and promises of marshmallows.
+Because the way that toddlers struggle to resist the temptation of a tasty treat, and the conclusions researchers drew from it, provides insight into what motivates individuals to work hard, Silicon Valley’s secret sauce, and the roots of global poverty.

-The original marshmallow experiment sought to understand how children develop the ability to delay gratification.
-To do so, the researchers brought children into a room one by one and tempted them with a five year old’s equivalent of Odysseus’s sirens: a marshmallow.
-The researcher told the children that they could have the marshmallow now.
-But if they waited 15 minutes without eating the marshmallow until the adult returned, they would earn a second.
+This was the original marshmallow experiment, which sought to understand how children develop the ability to delay gratification.
+To do so, the researchers brought children into a room one by one and tempted them with a five-year-old’s equivalent of Odysseus’s sirens: a marshmallow.
+The researchers told the children that they could have the marshmallow now.
+But if they waited 15 minutes without eating the marshmallow, they would earn a second.

 This was not easy for the preschoolers.
 They fidgeted, covered their eyes to avoid seeing the treat, and, in several cases, simply ate the marshmallow immediately.
 One third of the kids persevered and earned themselves a second marshmallow.